-The Welcome Centre provides emergency housing to women 18 years and older and any family with dependents under 18 as well as couples.
+The Welcome Centre provides emergency housing to women 18 years and older and any family with dependents under 18.
 Our program is centered around assisting with securing housing and housing supports.
 Please call us to discuss your eligibility.

 Drop-In Program *Temporarily on hold due to COVID-19

 Our Drop In Program is geared to clients who have either left the shelter and require additional supports, or those who are at risk for losing housing to access supports.
-Food, recreational activities, referral support and women can access Harm Reduction supplies through drop in twice a week on Tuesdays from 12pm-3pm and Thursday between 5pm and 8pm.
+Food, recreational activities, referral support and women can access Harm Reduction supplies through drop in twice a week on Tuesdays from 1pm-3pm and Thursday between 6pm and 8pm.